 “Ehmmm, please, let people that are mentally alright do the talking,” Nnamdi said, cutting him off.

 Stark white silence as the blue sky got darker.

 The crickets and the birds also chirped louder.
 Or perhaps we could hear them better since we had shut up.

-After a painful minute of silence and stiffened bodies, Dennis cleared his throat.
+After a painful minute of silence and stiffened bodies, Dennis, the eldest, cleared his throat.
 “Going forward, I think we should discuss issues without throwing shades at anyone.”

 “Nnamdi, why did you shut him off like that?”
 I asked.

 “Errrr… because he no dey okay.
 (He has a mental illness.)

 “Oh!”
 I responded.
 It seemed I was the only one who wasn’t up-to-date.

 “I don’t know,” Nnamdi said, shrugging.

 Chike spoke up then.
 “No one really knows the details.
 All we heard is that he has being to those doctors that treat mental people.
 Some days he’s high and other days he’s moody… So he’s sick up there,” Chike replied, rotating his index finger close to his temple.
 “And I think you can leave my shirt alone now, Isioma,” he added.